Ty-D-Bol

 Ty-D-Bol is an American brand of toilet cleaner that was introduced in 1958.
-In its original format, the product is a blue cleanser/disinfectant liquid released into the toilet tank from an automatic dispenser.

-The brand has changed owners repeatedly; Willert Home Products of Saint Louis, Missouri, which acquired the brand in 2010, currently manufactures Ty-D-Bol in South St. Louis.

-The company is best known for its nautical spokesperson, the Ty-D-Bol Man, who piloted a boat inside the toilet tank in TV commercials from 1968 to 1984.
+The company is best known for its nautical spokesperson, the Ty-D-Bol Man, who piloted a boat inside a toilet tank in TV commercials from 1968 to 1984.

+The brand has changed owners repeatedly.
+It is currently owned by Willert Home Products of Saint Louis, Missouri, which acquired the brand in 2010 and currently manufactures Ty-D-Bol in South St. Louis.

+Description

+Ty-D-Bol in its original format is a blue liquid cleanser/disinfectant released into a toilet tank from an automatic dispenser.
+Other variants, such as a solid tablet in a water-soluble wrapper, to be placed in the toilet's water tank, were introduced later.

 History

-Introduced in 1957, Ty-D-Bol is a brand of in tank toilet bowl cleaner.

-Originally developed in 1958 by inventor and cleaning product pioneer, Harry O’Hare, Ty-D-Bol in its original form is a blue liquid cleanser/disinfectant for the toilet bowl.
-Other variants, such as a solid tablet in a water-soluble wrapper, to be placed in the toilet's water tank, were introduced later.
+Ty-D-Bol was originally developed in 1958 by inventor Harry O'Hare.

 In 1960, O’Hare sold Ty-D-Bol Chemical to its other executives for less than $100,000; independently he pursued an assortment of inventions - various detergents, a swimming pool chlorinator, a water softener.
 Revlon briefly owned the company (as well as a shoe polish maker and a minority stake in Schick) as part of a diversification attempt which it quickly abandoned.

 In 1978, competing in-tank toilet cleaner 2000 Flushes was launched, initially as a jar of chlorine bleach crystals for the toilet tank.

 In 1987, Sara Lee Household and Body Care purchased the Ty-D-Bol brand from near-bankrupt Papercraft Holdings, operating it as part of its Kiwi Brands division in Douglassville, Pennsylvania.
 After years of selling core assets to stay afloat, Papercraft folded in 1991.

 In 1991, colour consultant James Mandle advised Ty-D-Bol's new owners to change its packaging from a light blue and green to a bold colour scheme with bright white letters on a dark background.
 In the 18 months that followed, sales of Ty-D-Bol jumped 40%.

 A twelve-page booklet, "Ty-D-Bol Guide to Bathroom Cleaning - Spring Cleaning Edition", was offered free as a 1992 promotional gimmick to anyone who mailed a request and a self-addressed, stamped envelope.
 The 1992 "Ty-D-Bol Spring Cleaning Report" commissioned New York-based public opinion polling firm Research & Forecasts to ask 1,006 American adults “if they had the power to throw out what exists and start all over again", what would they choose?
 49 percent picked the U.S. Congress, 23 percent the IRS tax code.

 As a 1995 winning entry in the Washington Post Style Invitational (Week 121), Russell Beland of Fairfax, Virginia proposed "A useless product: New, lemon yellow Ty-D-Bol".